npc-code/npc_eks_lab/README.md

 ## Considerations
 - The lab aims to demonstrate what is needed if a user were to create an eks cluster using Terraform and chooses to pass a security group.
 It is important to understand that if the version used for the cluster is >= 1.14, a security group will be created automatically.
 If you do not use a launch template when dealing with managed node groups, your nodes will be placed in this security group by default.
 In this lab, the custom managed node group uses a separate security group that is passed to the cluster resource.
 Appropriate security group rules are included.
 Awareness and consideration of this reality should dictate the approach used in actual production.
+- The security group rules are based on recommendations from the AWS documentation.
+More restrictive rules would be advised in production.
+- IAM policies are based off of recommended AWS policies.
+Exploring more restrictive policies for the autoscaler and load-balancer-controller should be explored.
 - for your ```base_cidr```, avoid ```10.100.0.0```.
 This is the default for pod networking within the cluster.
 - The private subnets are not private.
 To keep cost and use of finite resources at a minimum, no NAT gateways are created.
 - The output from terraform includes the server endpoint and certificate info.  you will need to insert this into a context within ~/.kube/config, or create your own separate kube-config file.